nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/02kb17ebh8o.md

 ```
-from matplotlib import pyplot #this is the
+from matplotlib import pyplot #this is the main plotting

 ```